mt09122002/Python-Coding-Understanding-Lists-Tuples-and-Dictionaries-in-Python/README.md

-**Title: Python Coding: Understanding Lists, Tuples, and Dictionaries in Python**

-**SEO Description:** Learn the essentials of Python coding with lists, tuples, and dictionaries.
-Understand the key differences, features, and use cases of these data structures to improve your Python skills.

----

 ### Introduction

 In **Python coding**, data structures such as **lists**, **tuples**, and **dictionaries** play a crucial role in organizing, storing, and manipulating data.
 Each structure serves different purposes, making them essential for effective programming.
 In this article, we'll dive into the features, examples, and use cases of these Python data structures to enhance your Python coding knowledge.